Best practices for row-level security in BigQuery

 Outside of your organization, you have less control over who has access to data.
 Within your organization, you can control who has been granted access to billing information of queries against tables with row-level access policies.
 Billing information is a vector for side-channel attacks.

 create a row-level access policy,

-the members of the policy will automatically be granted the
+the principals in the policy are automatically granted the

 bigquery.filteredDataViewer role.
-You can only add or remove members from the
+You can only add or remove principals from

 with a DDL statement.